MARTIMM/martimm.github.io/content-docs/projects.md

 * **Semaphore::ReadersWriters**.
 A module to protect variables using Semaphores.
 Access from different threads must be controlled, otherwise unpredictable results can happen or even untraceble crashes.
 * **Tinky::Hash**.
 Build on **Tinky** of JStowe.
 * **Xml::Actions**.
 A small project which helps you running through an XML file.

+History and development of the Gnome packages can be found [here](gnome-development.html).